ali-hager/Personal-Website/README.md

 # Personal Website :partying_face:

+Welcome!

+This is my first personal website, built as part of a Fullstack Academy Bootcamp project.
+It features several pages to showcase my skills and background:
+- Home: Introduces me and my goals.
+- About: Provides a deeper look at my experience and qualifications.
+- Portfolio: Highlights projects I've worked on.
+- Contact: Offers ways to connect with me.

+I'm excited to share this website and learn more about web development!

 ## Getting Started

 This project requires a temporary development server to run and view it locally.
 Here's how to get started: